 He added that the doorman had made him some seats and the chairman had given him special tickets.

 "I can stroll into the main entrance.
 Mind you, after forty years in football, I expect that sort of treatment, don't get me wrong."

 After watching an impressive victory in the FA Trophy he said: "It was a good, entertaining match.
 A credit to non-league football.
 The chairman has walked out with a smile as wide as Stockton High Street."

 And Old Big 'Ead had a comment about Burton's part-time professionals, some of whom work on building sites:

 "Believe it or believe it not, when you have had a couple of steel girders dropped on your big toe at twelve-o-clock, and you have to go and play football at seven-o-clock, it is hard work.
 These lads work hard and they enjoy it."

 He also emphasised the importance of learning football management at the lower levels.

 "You can't go into the Premiership and learn your trade.
 You have got to learn it before you go in.
 Management is a totally different game to playing football and that is why we have so many casualties in football.
 That's because they go in and are not equipped to do the job."

-And there's no doubt he's proud about the way Nigel has gone about things.
+And there was no doubt he was proud about the way Nigel has gone about things.